meghanokeefe/ExtractFeatures/README.md

 To run:
 1) Run "gpt.py"
 2) When prompted to enter your lecture script, do so and ensure that the first line is the title.
+NOTE!
+Ensure that your lecture script has no blank lines until the end of the file.

 References:
 Relies heavily on https://github.com/sahanbull/context-agnostic-engagement.